vvozzy/Image-Colorization-U-Net-Noob-Solution/README.md

 ## Author's Note!
 The model presented here was done as final project for my ML training course.
-Whole code was written by me except adopted block of moving average and [model summary for PyTorch](https://github.com/pytorch/pytorch/issues/2001#issuecomment-405675488).
+Whole code was written by me except adopted block of moving average from ZELDA framework by Michael Konstantinov and [model summary for PyTorch](https://github.com/pytorch/pytorch/issues/2001#issuecomment-405675488) by .
 The sources I used for creating the project you can find in model notebook or right here after main text body.
 I faced a lot of tricky issues implementing the project (they are discussed below too), so I hope this code will help someone.
 Please, feel free to use the code for your education.
 Also I'm open to commentaries and suggestions.